-Work individually and as a member of a team to produce original student-run publications for the school/community.
-1.a Establish publication parameters/vision and organize a plan for deadlines, division of labor, etc. 1.b Assume a given role, such as reporter/writer, photographer, editor, etc. 1.c Identify ideas for coverage based on news value and assign work accordingly.
-1.d Operate within parameters of standard legal and ethical practices 2.
-Id dentify loca al topics of student interest/concern and gather information that in nforms/ed ucates the audience.
-2.a Gather background information via books, reports, the web, etc. 2.b Formulate a list of big-idea questions that need answering and seek out human sources that can answer them.
-2.c Interview sources using a list of pre-prepared questions; eliminating items, adding others and asking follow-up/clarifying questions as needed.
-3.a Structure stories as an inverted pyramid, with the major facts at the top of the story.
-Leads should be succinct and engaging.
-3.b Focus writing on informing an audience.
+Identifier Standard 1 Work individually and as a member of a team to produce original student-run publications for the school/community. a.
+Establish production parameters/vision and organize a plan for deadlines, division of labor, etc. b.
+Assume a given role, such as reporter/writer, photographer, editor, etc. c.
+Identify ideas for coverage based on news value and assign work accordingly. d.
+Operate within parameters of standard legal and ethical practices.
+2 Identify local topics of student interest/concern and gather information that informs/educates the audience. a.
+Gather background information via books, reports, the web, etc. b.
+Formulate a list of big-idea questions that need answering and seek out human sources that can answer them. c.
+Interview sources using a list of pre-prepared questions; eliminating items, adding others, and asking follow-up/clarifying questions as needed.
+3 Demonstrate journalistic writing and editing skills through factual, non-biased coverage of events relevant to students. a.
+Structure stories as an inverted pyramid, with the major facts at the top of the story.
+Leads should be succinct and engaging. b.
+Focus writing on informing an audience.
 Eliminate generalities and unnecessary words.
-Use short, simple, conversational writing that employs proper usage of Standard English.
-3.c Properly attribute quotes (direct and indirect) from outside sources.
+Use short, simple, conversational writing that employs proper usage of Standard English. c.
+Properly attribute quotes (direct and indirect) from outside sources. d.
+Demonstrate ability to clearly articulate opinions in staff editorials, columns, and reviews.
+These stories should be clearly marked as opinion/commentary. e.
+Use copy symbols and stylebook to proofread/copyedit writing for errors in content, organization, grammar, and accuracy.
+4 Produce quality, consistent visual elements that advance the overall readability of the story, publication. a.
+Take quality photographs that capture the action and /or emotion of the event/topic.
+All photographs should be accompanied by an identifying caption. b.
+Develop a consistent layout/design that reflects the identify/theme of the online/print publication.
+This includes typography, artwork, modules, and copy.
+5 Use industry-standard marketing techniques to sell advertisements and the publication's brand. a.
+Work with local groups and businesses to design advertisements that meet the customer's needs.

-3.d Demonstrate ability to clearly articulate opinions in staff editorials, columns & reviews.
-These stories should be clearly marked as opinion/commentary.
-3.e Use copy symbols and stylebook to proofread/copyedit writing for errors in content, organization, grammar and accuracy.
-4. Produce quality, consistent visual elements that advance the overall readability of the story, p ublication.
-Take quality photographs that capture the action and/or emotion of the 4.a event/topic.
-All photographs should be accompanied by an identifying 1.4 caption.
-Develop a consistent layout/design that reflects the identity/theme of the 4.b online/print publication.
-This includes typography, artwork, modules and сору.
-5 Use indu stry-standard marketing techniques to sell advertisements and the publication's brand. only standard marketing teeninques to sen duvertisements and the publication s Work with local groups and businesses to design advertisements that meet 5.a the customer's needs.
-Develop a marketing campaign for a publication (with both digital and print 5.b elements).
-6. Engage audience through the web, social media.
-Publish work to the web via an independent staff site (recommended) or on 6.a the school web site.
-6.1 Engage audience through social media, including but not limited to links to 6.b student content, breaking news reports, polls and requests for feedback.
-7. Evaluat 7.a Critique the work of other students.
-7.b Encourage other students, community members and industry professionals to submit feedback.
-1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1
+Identifier Standard b.
+Develop a marketing campaign for a publication (with both digital and print elements).
+6 Engage audience through the web, social media. a.
+Publish work to the web via an independent staff site (recommended) or on the school web site. b.
+Engage audience through social media, including but not limited to links to student content, breaking news reports, polls, and requests for feedback.
+7 Evaluate publications to identify areas for growth and improvement. a.
+Critique the work of other students. b.
+Encourage other students, community members, and industry professionals to submit feedback.